What is Kodi? Everything You NEED to Know about The TV Streaming App

 Is Kodi Legal?

 When running official apps, Kodi is not illegal.
 Like third-party torrent sites, Kodi apps are not unlawful either, but what you do on them can be illegal.

 For a device to become illicit, it must get used for watching shows and other content without the copyright owner’s permission.
 This action occurs via hardware, software, or when viewing the content at a friend’s house.

 Illicit streaming devices are boxes or USB sticks you plug into your TV that were tweaked to access any content you haven’t paid for or had the approval to watch.

 For additional information, check out the article discussing Kodi’s legality.

 Many Kodi add-ons contain content that isn’t officially licensed, and accessing such material could be illegal.
 It is the user’s responsibility to comply with all applicable laws in their country regarding use.
-Box 20 LLC, in conjunction with alphr.com, does not condone and is not responsible for the infringement of any intellectual property or other third party rights and shall not be liable to any such party due to any such content being made available.
+Alphr.com, does not condone and is not responsible for the infringement of any intellectual property or other third party rights and shall not be liable to any such party due to any such content being made available.